hotwax/oms-documentation/netsuite/Flows/cycle-count.md

 ### Pushing Inventory Variance to HotWax Commerce

-1. Store managers log the inventory variances through the app, along with providing the relevant reasons, these recorded inventory variances automatically update the inventory in HotWax Commerce.
+Store managers log the inventory variances through the app, along with providing the relevant reasons, these recorded inventory variances automatically update the inventory in HotWax Commerce.

 ### Export Inventory Variance from HotWax Commerce

-2. Once inventory variances are successfully updated in HotWax Commerce, a specific job in our integration platform creates a CSV file containing all the inventory variance records.
+1. Once inventory variances are successfully updated in HotWax Commerce, a scheduled job within HotWax Commerce integration platform generates a CSV file containing updated inventory data with all the inventory variance records.
 This file is then placed in an SFTP location from where NetSuite can read it.

 **Jobs in HotWax Commerce**